 Finally, after walking kilometres through the station – back and forth – searching and searching – it finally appeared.

 Actually, not quite true.
 I had to ask an RATP agent.
 If lost, don’t be afraid to ask.
 (Just say Bonjour first.)
-Another option – simply take any exit to get you up to street level and then use Google Maps to lead to where you want to go.
+Another option – simply take any exit to get you up to street level and then use Google Maps to lead you to where you want to go.

 If you excuse the alliteration (and the occasional difficulty finding the right exit), the Métro is magnificent.
 You are never more than 500-metres from a station – no matter where you are in Paris.
 The map below shows how extensive the system is.